 Worldwide growth in the financial services sector has furthered the demand for students with specialist skills and competencies in finance.

 Our course is responsive to trends and issues in global financial markets and services.
 It features compulsory modules in financial theory and corporate policy.
-It also includes optional specialist banking modules.
+It also includes optional modules on financial markets, financial institutions and applied empirical methods in finance.
 It is closely related to our Banking and Finance MSc.

 Fees and funding